-During the AM peak hour, the Highway 17 / Beacon Avenue intersection continues to have multiple movements that are at failing levels of service (LOS E/F) including the northbound and southbound left turns and southbound through movement.
+During the AM peak hour, the Highway 17 / Beacon Avenue intersection continues to have multiple movements that are at failing levels of service (LOS E/F) including the northbound , eastbound, and westbound left turn and through movements.
 In the long term the northbound through will drop to a LOS F in the AM as well.

-At the Beacon Avenue / Stirling Way and Beacon Avenue / Galaran Road intersections, the left turns onto Beacon Ave are at LOS F.
+At the Beacon Avenue / Stirling Way and Beacon Avenue / Galaran Road intersections, the left turns onto Beacon Ave are at LOS F. The right turn off Stirling Way onto Beacon Ave is also at LOS E.

-The McDonald Park Road / Mills Road intersection operates adequately in the AM with the northbound movement at LOS D and the remaining movements at LOS C or better.
+The McDonald Park Road / Mills Road northbound movement will operate at LOS F while the remaining movements will be at LOS C or better with the existing stop control.
 The remaining study intersections operate well in the AM with all movements at LOS C or better.